-Liquidity risk is the risk that the company will encounter difficulty in meeting obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
-The company is dependant on its ability to raise funds in order to finance its activities.
+Liquidity risk is the risk that the Company will encounter difficulty in meeting obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+The Company is dependent on its ability to raise funds in order to finance its activities.